ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/unit-tests.md

 - they can be nested inside of another group
 - they can have their own setup and teardown routines which are run in addition to the setup and teardown of the file or enclosing groups

+### Side Note: Where to place test files?

+There are three popularized ways to organize test files in Jest:

+- Putting all your test code into a neatly organized `__tests__` directory at the root of the project
+- Putting test code for a given folder within a `__tests__` subfolder.
+- Putting your test code next to the files they are testing.

+Use whichever method works best for you and your team.
+Personally, I prefer to put test code next to the files they are testing.
+This keeps project structures flatter and easier to visibly scan and allows me to easily see which files have tests written for them, and which files have yet to have tests written against them.

-## Testing the Home Page Component
+## Write tests for the Home Page

-The application is not very complex in it's current state.
-It contains three React components: `<App />`, `<Home />`, and `<ExploreContainer />`.
-Let's create test casess for our `<Home />` component.
+The application is not very complex in it's current state; it currently contains three components:

+- `<App />`
+- `<Home />`
+- `<ExploreContainer />`

+Let's write some test cases for our `<Home />` component.

 ### `Home.test.tsx`

 Start by creating a new file, `Home.test.tsx`, in the `src/pages` folder.
-The typical convention is to place test files in the same folder the code file being tested.
-Alternatively, it's not uncommon for projects to create `__tests__` folders to hold test files.

-I prefer keeping test files side-by-side with the files they aim to test:

-- This keeps project structures flatter and easier to visibly scan.
-- This allows me to easily see which files have tests written for them, and which files have yet to have tests written against them.

 After creating `Home.test.tsx`, add the required imports and insert a `describe` block where we can group our tests.